lorne-luo/rubix-bakery/README.md

 3. For the case of a perfect match not exist, a global variable defined out of the loop is needed to **keep the first occurred solution with the lowest remainder**.
 If loop ended still can't find a perfect match solution, then give this global variable as the return.

 ### Algorithm Implementation
+As this problem have :
+1. Entire problem can split into overlapping sub-problems (recursive calling of function `BEST_BREAKDOWN`)
+2. Sub-problem's result maybe part of of final solution, so it should be memorized and reused in other recursion (see `filled_pack_amount` parameter in [PackBreaker.pack_breakdown()](https://github.com/lorne-luo/rubix-bakery/blob/master/helper.py#L30))

-My implementation is a typical dynamic programming algorithm using recursion.
-The core functions is in [helper.py](https://github.com/lorne-luo/rubix-bakery/blob/master/helper.py).
+So this is a typical dynamic programming problem.
+The implementation of core functions is in [helper.py](https://github.com/lorne-luo/rubix-bakery/blob/master/helper.py).

 1. In [PackBreaker.pack_breakdown()](https://github.com/lorne-luo/rubix-bakery/blob/master/helper.py#L30), it will **loop all possible solution by the order of total pack amount ascending**.
 This will make sure it can minimise the total packs amount.